First Great Awakening: Whitefield, Tennent, and Davenport

 Whitefield met Gilbert Tennent on Staten Island and asked him to preach in Boston to continue the revival there.
-Tennent accepted and in December began a three-month long preaching tour throughout New England.
-Besides Boston, Tennent preached in towns throughout Massachusetts, Rhode Island and Connecticut.
-Like Whitefield's, Tennent's preaching produced large crowds, many conversions and much controversy.
+Tennent accepted and, in December, began a three-month-long preaching tour throughout New England.
+Besides Boston, Tennent preached in towns throughout Massachusetts, Rhode Island, and Connecticut.
+Like Whitefield's, Tennent's preaching produced large crowds, many conversions, and much controversy.
 While antirevivalists such as Timothy Cutler heavily criticized Tennent's preaching, most of Boston's ministers were supportive.

 Tennent was followed in the summer of 1741 by itinerant minister James Davenport, who proved to be more controversial than either Tennent or Whitefield.
 His rants and attacks against "unconverted" ministers inspired much opposition, and he was arrested in Connecticut for violating a law against itinerant preaching.
 At his trial, he was found mentally ill and deported to Long Island.
-Soon after, he arrived in Boston and resumed his fanatical preaching only to once again be declared insane and expelled.
-The last of Davenport's radical episodes took place in March 1743 in New London when he ordered his followers to burn wigs, cloaks, rings and other vanities.
+Soon after, he arrived in Boston and resumed his fanatical preaching, only to once again be declared insane and expelled.
+The last of Davenport's radical episodes took place in March 1743 in New London, when he ordered his followers to burn wigs, cloaks, rings, and other vanities.
 He also ordered the burning of books by religious authors such as John Flavel and Increase Mather.
 Following the intervention of two pro-revival "New Light" ministers, Davenport's mental state apparently improved, and he published a retraction of his earlier excesses.

-Whitefield, Tennent and Davenport would be followed by a number of both clerical and lay itinerants.
+Whitefield, Tennent, and Davenport would be followed by a number of both clerical and lay itinerants.
 However, the Awakening in New England was primarily sustained by the efforts of parish ministers.
 Sometimes revival would be initiated by regular preaching or the customary pulpit exchanges between two ministers.
-Through their efforts, New England experienced a "great and general Awakening" between 1740 and 1743 characterized by a greater interest in religious experience, widespread emotional preaching, and intense emotional reactions accompanying conversion, including fainting and weeping.
-There was a greater emphasis on prayer and devotional reading, and the Puritan ideal of a converted church membership was revived.
+Through their efforts, New England experienced a "great and general Awakening" between 1740 and 1743, characterized by a greater interest in religious experience, widespread emotional preaching, and intense emotional reactions accompanying conversion, including fainting and weeping.
+There was a greater emphasis on prayer and devotional reading, and the Puritan ideal of converted church membership was revived.
 It is estimated that between 20,000 and 50,000 new members were admitted to New England's Congregational churches even as expectations for members increased.

 By 1745, the Awakening had begun to wane.
 Revivals would continue to spread to the southern backcountry and slave communities in the 1750s and 1760s.